Practices

 MARTYNAS SUČYLA

-Martynas Sučyla is a handpan (Dangaus Būgnas) maker, performer, and teacher, and the founder of the „Dangaus Būgnas“ project.
-He is a certified MMM (Malte Marten Method) instructor.
-Martynas crafts his own instruments, performs with them at concerts and workshops, and leads group playing circles and experiential sessions.
+Martynas Sučyla is a handpan (sky drum) maker, performer, and teacher, the founder of the “Dangaus Būgnas” (Sky Drum) project and a certified MMM (Malte Marten Method) teacher.
+He crafts his own instruments, performs with them in concerts and workshops, and leads group playing circles and experiential sessions.
+Martynas’ work is rooted in a living relationship with sound and creativity through direct experience.

-The circle is based on the MMM – Malte Marten Method, which integrates rhythm, harmony, melody, and mindful presence with sound.
-This is not a concert, but a living musical circle, inviting participants to relax, connect with themselves and others, and feel the shared pulse.
+The circle is based on the MMM (Malte Marten Method), which integrates rhythm, harmony, melody, and mindful presence with sound.
+It is not a concert, but a community music circle inviting participants to slow down, focus, and feel the shared pulse.

 MARTYNAS SUČYLA

-Martynas Sučyla is a handpan (Dangaus Būgnas) maker, performer, and teacher, and the founder of the „Dangaus Būgnas“ project.
-He is a certified MMM (Malte Marten Method) instructor.
-Martynas crafts his own instruments, performs with them at concerts and workshops, and leads group playing circles and experiential sessions.
+Martynas Sučyla is a handpan (sky drum) maker, performer, and teacher, the founder of the “Dangaus Būgnas” (Sky Drum) project and a certified MMM (Malte Marten Method) teacher.
+He crafts his own instruments, performs with them in concerts and workshops, and leads group playing circles and experiential sessions.
+Martynas’ work is rooted in a living relationship with sound and creativity through direct experience.

-The circle is based on the MMM – Malte Marten Method, which integrates rhythm, harmony, melody, and mindful presence with sound.
-This is not a concert, but a living musical circle, inviting participants to relax, connect with themselves and others, and feel the shared pulse.
+The circle is based on the MMM (Malte Marten Method), which integrates rhythm, harmony, melody, and mindful presence with sound.
+It is not a concert, but a community music circle inviting participants to slow down, focus, and feel the shared pulse.

 MIŠKO FĖJA